 Who lived at the Huntington Mansion at the San Marino Ranch, (by Pasadena, CA) ?
 Henry E. Huntington did from: 1910-27 & Arabella D. Huntington did also from (1913 to 1924 until she died).
 There nicknames were “Belle & Edwards” & they loved to entertain in this house.
-Their favorite kind of entertaining was 6-12 guests for formal luncheons and formal dinners.
-But they also entertained at “Sundays at the Ranch” with 20-40 people, also.
+Their favorite kind of entertaining was 6-12 guests for formal luncheons & formal dinners.
+But, they also entertained at “Sundays at the Ranch” with 20-40 people, also.
 Technically, the Huntingtons only spent about 4-5 months a year at the Ranch; sometimes longer.
-The rest of the year, the Huntingtons spent in 3 mansions & estates in New York, also at Chateau Beauregard by Paris in the summer & home to New York City in Autumntime for the holidays.
+The rest of the year, the Huntingtons spent in 3 mansions & estates in New York, also at Chateau Beauregard by Paris in the summer & back home to New York City in Autumntime for the holidays.

 Mr. Henry “Edwards” Huntington